BoldGrid/w3-total-cache/readme.txt

 = Why is W3 Total Cache better than other caching solutions? =

-**It's a complete framework.** Most cache plugins available do a great job at achieving a couple of performance aims.
-Our plugin remedies numerous performance reducing aspects of any web site going far beyond merely reducing CPU usage (load) and bandwidth consumption for HTML pages alone.
+**It's a complete framework.** Most cache plugins available do a great job at achieving a couple of performance gains.
+Total Cache is different because it remedies numerous performance reducing aspects of any web site.
+It goes farther than the basics, beyond merely reducing CPU usage (load) or bandwidth consumption for HTML pages.
 Equally important, the plugin requires no theme modifications, modifications to your .htaccess (mod_rewrite rules) or programming compromises to get started.
 Most importantly, it's the only plugin designed to optimize all practical hosting environments small or large.
 The options are many and setup is easy.

 = I've never heard of any of this stuff; my site is fine, no one complains about the speed.
 Why should I install this? =